Mark Swift, Ph.D.

 Professor of Music

-Mark Swift is a professor in the Department of Music at Washington & Jefferson College and currently serves as chair of the department.
+Mark Swift is a professor in the Department of Music at Washington & Jefferson College.
 He is a native of Staunton, Virginia, attended Davidson College for its intimate, liberal arts setting, where he focused his talent in piano study with Dr. James Swisher.
 During his undergraduate years, he broadened his interests to include music composition and ethnomusicology, spending a semester at Madras Christian College in south India.